SPARQL Extensions

 Extensions Of Operations

-The SPARQL standard allows implementations to extend the capabilities of operations (e.g., <
+The SPARQL standard allows implementations to extend the capabilities of operations (e.g., <, + and =).
+As

 described here, these extensions lead